 The official, who spoke on condition of anonymity, also said Russia would then be given 90 days to comply with other specific demands, including allowing United Nations or international inspectors into the country to ensure that no chemical or biological weapons exist there.

 If Moscow does not comply, the second tranche could include things like further downgrading diplomatic relations with Russia, or even restricting flights by the state-owned flagship air carrier, Aeroflot.

-On March 4, the Skripals were found unconscious on a park bench in the town of Salisbury, England.
-They were seriously ill but subsequently made a full recovery after spending several weeks in hospital.
+On March 4, Sergei and Yulia Skripal were found unconscious on a park bench in the town of Salisbury, England.
+They were seriously ill but later made a full recovery after spending several weeks in hospital.